rashadmad/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is my first project with react I made it for the Udacity's React Fundamentals course.
+The goal of this project was to get my feet wet with react.
+The CSS and HTML markup was provided for me, but the project started off with out any React code.
+My job was to add interactivity to the app by refactoring the static code and allowing for dynamic content.

+# What I learned

+Well I had a bit of a hard time with this project.
+I have learned a bit about trouble shooting.
+Dealing with api for the last few projects has really gotten me more comfortable with using data.
+I still have a ways to go before I can say I am comfortable with using them but I respect there power.
+## Working with React
+I rather enjoy functional programing and using components it is a fresh departure from objects.
+The idea that you have multiple components inheriting from each other feels very efficient.
+If a component were to fail, one can simply correct that component from within or test the methods and props being passed down to said component.
+Also react seems very ready to go, all you have to type is npm start and your app is up and running and refreshing automatically.

+# Would you like to give this a try

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.